davidchuen12/Group_22/README.md

 1 (1) [3] | 2 (3) [1] | 3 (3) [1] | 4 (0) [4] | 5 (0) [4]

 -When there is 5 more customer , they should sit in table 2 and 3 but not 1 and 2.
+- 3 customer(s) are assigned to table 2 and 2 customers are assigned to table 3.

 Table | Table | Table | Table | Table
 --------- | ------------- | ------------- | ------------- | -------------